Paul Krugman is delighted to see Harvard law professor Laurence Tribe declare the Trillion Dollar coin to be legal.

 Here is the US Mint describing their 'proof' gold coins:

 Nothing to suggest that some coins are struck only in 'proof' condition.
 In fact, the clear suggestion is that proof coins are a subset of a larger coin group.
 That helps the Intentionalists, since the Trillion Dollar plan seems to be to strike one (or more) 'proof' platinum coins that have no circulating or bullion counterpart.
-Very unusual practice, and probably not what "proof' means.
+Very unusual practice, and surely not what 'proof' means.

 Here is the US Mint describing their platinum proof coins (and you can't make this up):